danielmoi/command-line-tute/lessons/05-where-am-i.md

 └── var
 ```

-There are 4 home directories.
+There are 5 home directories in this tree.

-There are home directories for Guest and Shared users.
+There are home directories for the default Guest and Shared users.

 There are also home directories for each of the 3 users (`danielmoi`, `pikachu`, and `snorlax`).